-The Board has determined that each member of the Audit Committee is "independent," as that term is defined under the rules of Nasdaq and the SEC, and is able to read and understand fundamental financial statements.
+The Board has determined that each member of the Audit Committee is "independent," as that term is defined under the rules of NASDAQ and the SEC, and is able to read and understand fundamental financial statements.
 The Board also has determined that Mr. Giordano qualifies as an "audit committee financial expert" as defined under the rules of the SEC.

 Compensation Committee.
 The Compensation Committee makes recommendations to the Board regarding compensation, benefits and incentive arrangements for the Chief Executive Officer and other officers and key employees of the Company.
-The Compensation Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1993 NQO Plan"), the 2001 Omnibus Equity Incentive Plan ("2001 Incentive Plan") and the Company's 401(k) profit sharing plan (the "401(k) Plan").
-The Board has determined that each member of the Compensation Committee is "independent" as that term is defined under the rules of Nasdaq.
+The Compensation Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 2001 Omnibus Equity Incentive Plan ("2001 Incentive Plan") and the Company's 401(k) profit sharing plan (the "401(k) Plan").
+The Board has determined that each member of the Compensation Committee is "independent" as that term is defined under the rules of NASDAO.

 Governance and Stockholder Relations Committee.
-The principal purposes of the Governance and Stockholder Relations Committee (the "Governance Committee") are to help ensure that the Board (i) identifies individuals qualified to become members of the Board, consistent with criteria approved by the Board, and (ii) selects the director-nominees for the next annual meeting of stockholders.
-The Board has determined that each member of the Governance Committee is "independent" as that term is defined under the rules of Nasdag.
+The principal purposes of the Governance and Stockholder Relations Committee (the "Governance Committee") are to help ensure that the Board (i) identifies individuals qualified to become members of the Board, consistent with criteria approved by the Board, and (ii) selects the nominees for the next annual meeting of stockholders.
+The Board has determined that each member of the Governance Committee is "independent" as that term is defined under the rules of NASDAQ.